 - 2023.06: New publication reporting the negative and positive impacts of non-native macrofungi (aka mushrooms) worldwide.

-- 2023.05: Non-native species distribution reporting exhibits significant variation in terms of data provision, data structures, delivery mechanisms, and terminology usage.
+- 2023.05: Non-native species distribution reporting exhibits significant variation in terms of data provision, data delivery structures, and terminology usage.
 New paper.

 - 2023.01: New work in PNAS uncovering the global-scale networks of spread of alien species.